-Prerequisites: Admission to the program, successful completion or INT 340, 344, 346 with a grade of B or above, or permission of instructor.
+Prerequisite: Admission to the program, successful completion of INT 340, 344, 346 with a grade of B or above, or permission of instructor.

-INT 492 - Senior Seminar Project and Portfolio (3)
+INT 492 - Senior Seminar Project (3)

 In this course, students will integrate interpretation theory with practice.
 Students will complete a substantial Senior Seminar Project in which they will investigate an interpretation topic of their choosing and will present their findings in an ASL presentation and written paper.
-They will also create their professional interpreter portfolios.

-Prerequisites: Admission to the program, successful completion of INT 443, INT 453, INT 455 with a grade of B or above, or permission of the instructor.
+Prerequisite: Admission to the program, successful completion of INT 443, INT 453, INT 455 with a grade of B or above, or permission of the instructor.